PopeJuliusII/leetcode/Problem 292 - Nim Game/explanation.md

 Irrespective of how many you remove, the opponent will remove the remainder.
 If it is your turn and there are more than 4 stones, say 5, 6, or 7, you can make the opponent have 4 stones left on the opponent's turn.
-However, if you there are 8 stones and it is your turn, the opponent will make you have to pull from 4 stones when it is next your turn.
+However, if there are 8 stones and it is your turn, the opponent will make you have to pull from 4 stones when it is next your turn.
 Therefore, if the number of stones on your turn is 4, you're out of luck.
 Otherwise, you win!